9.3 Exchanges between young people and policy-makers on global issues

 EU Youth Delegates

-One of the main roles for exchanges with policy-makers at the domestic level is the EU Youth Delegates.
+One of the main roles in exchanges with policy-makers at the domestic level is played by the EU Youth Delegates.
 According to the Ministry information, the two EU Youth Delegates are responsible for visiting a country, learning about the situation of young people and participating in EU Youth Events (three times in total during the cycle).
 One delegate usually participates in the Spanish-Belgian-Hungarian Trio meeting, therefore, she/he is involved in the discussion of priorities and objectives related to youth, together with the National Youth Council (Nemzeti Ifjúsági Tanács).

 Global issues exchanges with policy-makers at the international level